0ADMods/terra_magna/Readme.md

-# Terra Magna - a 0 A.D. civilization mod
+# Terra Magna - 0 A.D.
+Civilization Mod

 Terra Magna mod adds new civilizations to the free and open source real-time strategy game [0 A.D.](https://play0ad.com/) The following civilizations are added by the mod:

 - Han China
-- Kushites
 - Zapotecs

 The Terra Magna mod was formerly known as [Rise of the East](http://www.moddb.com/mods/rote).
 A new name for the mod was necessary after we added the Zapotec and Kushite civilization.
 Therefore, the Terra Magna mod is a continuation of the Rise of the East mod with extended content.

 ### Han China

-Adds Han China as fraction to 0 A.D.
+Adds [Han China](https://en.wikipedia.org/wiki/Han_dynasty) as faction to 0 A.D.
 The Han dynasty (206 BC - 220 AD) was the second great imperial dynasty of China.
 Preceded by the Qin dynasty (221 - 207 BC) and succeeded by the Three Kingdoms period (220 - 280 AD).
 The Han dynasty lasted over four centuries.
 It is considered a golden age in Chinese history, because China made significant progress in arts and sciences during the Han period.

-### Kushites

-The Kingdom of Kush was one of the most powerful African empires in classical antiquity.
-Located in present-day Sudan, it lay on the intersection of trade routes connecting the interior of the continent with the Mediterannean world.
-Builders of pyramids and temples, cities and fortified strongholds, the Kushites built a trade empire, backed by strong armies, lead by powerful kings and queens.
-In popular culture, they are most known for their excellent archers, the Nubian Bowmen.

-This Mod focuses on the time frame between 590 B.C. and 330 A.D.
-During this period, the Kushite capital shifted from Napata to the more southern Meroe.
-Facing Persian invasions, military engagements with Ptolemaic Egypt and a 5 year war with Rome, this period features many interesting events.
-Due to incessant raids from desert tribes, increasing aggression from the warlike Noba, and two Axumite invasions, the power of Meroe eventually waned, and by 350AD the last king was burried in its royal cemetaries.
-The Kingdom of Kush offers an exciting and often forgotten chapter in history.

 ### Zapotecs

-Adds the Zapotec fraction to 0 A.D.
+Adds the [Zapotec](https://en.wikipedia.org/wiki/Zapotec_civilization) faction to 0 A.D.

 ## Download